tnc-ca-geo/animl-lambda/README.md

 To update and repackage the python dependences, you'll need to spin up a docker container to emulate the amazon linux environment and install the packages there.

-1. Build and run docker container in interactive mode to emulate lambda (only need to build once)
+1. Build* and run docker container in interactive mode to emulate lambda

 ```sh
 docker build -t animl/lambda .